If you want to hire developers and avoid competition with giants like Google and Facebook, outsourcing development abroad is a no-brainer.

 - 72-hour process

-- Shortlisting 2-5 solid teams and software developers that are the best fit
+- Shortlisting two to five solid teams and software developers that are the best fit

-- Expert advice on the negotiation, contracts, and project management
+- Expert advice on negotiation, contracts and project management

-- Support on every stage of your project
+- Support at every stage of your project

 This is a B2B review site where clients review different companies they have worked with.

-Many startups usually start with sourcing tech teams on this portal.
-However, as any review on the Internet, there is still a risk you will run into a review that doesn’t reflect reality.
+Many start-ups usually start with sourcing tech teams on this portal.
+However, as with any review on the internet, there is a risk you will run into a review that doesn’t reflect reality.
 You have to be careful and read between the lines of each review.

-Remember that not all reviews, especially negative, will be located on a review page of a software development company.
+Remember that not all reviews, especially negative ones, will be located on the review page of a software development company.

-Having no need of exposing themselves on portals and have top-notch marketing they grow their business with recommendations and recurring sales.
+Having no need for exposing themselves on portals and with top-notch marketing, they grow their business through recommendations and recurring sales.

-So now you know what is the best place to source developers and dev shops in Ukraine.
+So now you know the best place to source developers and dev shops in Ukraine.